-Chicago Booth MBA Class of 2024 Profile
+See the Chicago Booth MBA Class of 2025 profile here.

 The University of Chicago Booth School of Business MBA Class of 2024 profile demonstrates how an emphasis on diversity of background attracts future business leaders who are ambitious, supportive, and intellectually curious to the program.